edocrippaofficial/MiaHotStart/docs/config.md

 - `disableDurationInterceptor`
   - Required: false
   - Default: `false`
-    If set to `true` disables an interceptor that register the request duration.
+    If set to `true` it disables an interceptor that register the request duration.

 - `disableLogsInterceptor`
   - Required: false
   - Default: `false`
-    If set to `true` disables the logging of the outgoing HTTP request and replies.
+    If set to `true` it disables the logging of the outgoing HTTP request and replies.

 - `disableEnhancedErrorMessageInterceptor`
   - Required: false
   - Default: `false`
-    If set to `true` disables the enhancement on the error message that forwards the response message.
+    If set to `true` it disables the enhancement on the error message that forwards the response message.

 ### `disableSwagger`
 - Required: false